 - If using the tofu, cut each cooked piece of tofu in half (this is to ensure each tofu piece has a cut edge to better absorb the curry sauce), and add it to the pot.
 Stir in the chopped kale.
 Cover the pan and simmer for 3-4 minutes, or until the kale is bright green and wilted.
 Turn off the heat and season to taste with lemon or lime juice, and additional salt.
 Stir in the roasted peanuts.
 Serve hot with accompaniments of choice (rice, etc.) and with chopped fresh cilantro and more peanuts if desired.
 Leftovers keep well for up to a week in the fridge and also freeze well.

-Other curry and curry-inspired recipes on the blog:
+Other curry and peanut recipes on the blog: